 The country

 Syria (officially the Syrian Arab Republic) is a state in the Middle East with access to the Mediterranean Sea that gained independence from France in 1946.
 The state's capital is Damascus.
-The country has land borders with Israel, Jordan, Lebanon, Turkey, and Iraq.
+The country shares land borders with Israel, Jordan, Lebanon, Turkey, and Iraq.
 Syria covers an area of 187,437 square kilometers.
-As of 2022, the country had an estimated population of around 21,6 million people.
+As of 2024, the country has an estimated population of around 23.2 million people.

 The humanitarian situation

-The United Nations appealed for 4,44 billion US Dollar in funding for the Syria crisis in 2022.
-As of December 2022, only 2,11 billion had been received from donors (47% coverage).
+The United Nations appealed for $4.44 billion in funding for the Syrian crisis in 2022.
+As of December 2022, only $2.11 billion had been received from donors (47 percent funded).

 The security situation

-A number of foreign states, including Russia, Turkey, Iran, and the United States, have either directly intervened in the conflict or supported one faction or another.
-The conflict is largely defined by three military campaigns: violence between the Syrian government and opposing forces, U.S. attempts to defeat the Islamic State, and military operations by Turkey against the Syrian Kurds.
+A number of foreign states, including Russia, Turkey, Iran, and the United States, have either intervened directly in the conflict or supported one faction or another.
+In the past, the conflict has been largely defined by three military campaigns: violence between the Syrian government and opposing forces, US attempts to defeat the Islamic State, and Turkey's military operations against Syrian Kurds.

-The Syrian government - with Russian and Iranian support - regained control of numerous areas from opposition forces by 2020.
-After the Syrian government reasserted control over most of the country, violence subsided.
-Opposition forces have maintained limited control in Idlib in northwestern Syria and on the Iraq-Syria border in the northeast of the country.
-In the northwest, a cease-fire between government and opposition forces has been in place since March 2020.
+The Syrian government, with Russian and Iranian support, regained control of many areas from opposition forces by 2020.
+After the Syrian government reestablished control over most of the country, violence subsided.
+Opposition forces maintained limited control in Idlib in north-western Syria and along the Iraqi-Syrian border in the north-east.
+In the northwest, a ceasefire between government and opposition forces has been in place since March 2020.
 In the northeast, a ceasefire was agreed in October 2019.

-For two years, the fronts were almost frozen, but the international community has so far failed to take advantage of the window of opportunity offered by the relative calm to launch a credible political process.
-Negotiations between the Syrian government and opposition forces have not led to a resolution of the conflict.
+For four years, the fronts had been largely frozen, but the international community had so far failed to take advantage of the window of opportunity offered by the relative calm to launch a credible political process.
+Negotiations between the Syrian government and opposition forces had failed to resolve the conflict.

 Donations